What To Do If Your Dogs Has Worms (And How to Prevent Them!)

 A stool test is a very important screening test for evidence of worms — that’s why stool tests are so commonly recommended at checkups.

-If your dog is ever diagnosed with worms, your veterinarian will prescribe a deworming medication as treatment.
-If you're prescribed a dewormer, it's imperative to follow directions.
+If your dog is ever diagnosed with worms, your veterinarian will prescribe a deworming medication as treatment, depending on the specific parasite.
+If you're prescribed a dewormer, it's imperative to follow the directions.
 Not all dewormers are equal, and some work well for certain parasites and not others.
 Most must be repeated at specific time intervals (often 2-3 weeks apart) to be sure the worms are completely gone.

 After a course of treatment, your veterinarian will follow up with another stool check to be sure the treatment was effective.